certtools/intelmq/docs/user/configuration-management.rst

        }
    }

 More examples can be found in the `intelmq/etc/runtime.conf` directory.
-See [Bots](Bots.md) for more details.
+See :doc:`bots` for more details.

 By default, all of the bots are started when you start the whole botnet, however there is a possibility to *disable* a bot.
 This means that the bot will not start every time you start the botnet, but you can start and stop the bot if you specify the bot explicitly.
 To disable a bot, add the following to your runtime.conf: `"enabled": false`.
 For example: